liubin0145/liubin0145.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Associate Professor from Department of Statistics and Data Science, School of Management at Fudan University]( https://www.fdsm.fudan.edu.cn).
+I'm an Associate Professor from [Department of Statistics and Data Science, School of Management at Fudan University]( https://www.fdsm.fudan.edu.cn).
 My research interest includes high dimensional data analysis, change point analysis, robust statistical inference and machine learning.
 I am very fortunate to be advised by Prof. Xinsheng Zhang from Fudan University.

 You can find my CV here: [XX's Curriculum Vitae](…/assets/Curriculum_Vitae